 More than one driver can be liable

-In winter, the chances of a car accident involving multiple vehicles occurring is much higher compared to other seasons, because the drivers do not have enough reaction time available on ice or snow covered roads to bring a car to a stop in time.
+In winter, the chances of a car accident involving multiple vehicles occurring are much higher compared to other seasons, because the drivers do not have enough reaction time available on ice or snow-covered roads to bring a car to a stop in time.
 So, it is possible for drivers to be driving extremely cautiously and still get involved in a car accident while driving on ice or snow.

-Cars tend to slide into each other on icy roads, from side swipes when cars spin out due to braking on icy road, and from head on and rear end collisions.
+Cars tend to slide into each other on icy roads, from sideswipes when cars spin out due to braking on an icy road, and from head-on and rear-end collisions.
 It becomes extremely difficult to determine liability when two more drivers are sliding on an icy roadway.
-Usually, in such cases, the lawyers of the driver or insurance company will attempt to show that one driver failed to use reasonable care for the driving conditions, however, often times a jury will decide whether one of the driver is to blame or the conditions.
+Usually, in such cases, the lawyers of the driver or insurance company will attempt to show that one driver failed to use reasonable care for the driving conditions, however, often times a jury will decide whether one of the drivers is to blame or the conditions.